“This post may contain affiliate links. If you click and purchase, we may earn a small commission at no extra cost to you.”

 - Gold

-These tiers do NOT indicate quality of care.
+These metal tier health insurance plans explained 2026 do NOT indicate quality of care.

 π They represent how costs are shared between you and the insurance company.